Infineon/high-side-switch/README.md

 ## More information

-The complete documentation of the library as well as detailed information about the PROFET-shield, can be found in the [Wiki](https://high-side-switch.readthedocs.io/en/latest/index.html).
+The complete documentation of the library as well as detailed information about the PROFET™ Arduino Shields, can be found [here](https://high-side-switch.readthedocs.io/en/latest/index.html).

 ## License